 2,000 | $200,000–$400,000 |

-Building an in-law suite requires coordinating various professionals.
-Here are the primary pros involved, their costs, and common tasks:
+Building an in-law suite requires coordinating different types of professionals.
+Here are the primary pros involved, their costs, and common tasks.

 You'll need electrical work for your new in-law suite, costing $50 to $100 per hour.
 Common electrical tasks include: